-Infant/Toddler Family Day Care (ITFDC) sponsors the USDA Child Care Food Program for children in family child care homes.
+Infant/Toddler Family Day Care (ITFDC) sponsors the USDA Child and Adult Care Food Program for children in family childcare homes.
 It is part of the Child and Adult Care Food Program (CACFP) which is funded by the United States Department of Agriculture.

 Resources: